WINE

 Despite the loss of most vines in 1830 and his initial pressing in 1835 which "promised to make good vinegar" George persevered and later pressings in his first vintage were successful.
 He subsequently planted a further 38 acres of vines at Dalwood, 12 acres at Fernhill and about 25 acres at Bukkulla, Inverell.

-The vineyard at Dalwood is now the oldest producing vineyard in Eastern Australia.
+The Dalwood Vineyard is the oldest continuous commercial vineyard in Australia.

 GRAPE VARIETIES